Last updated: January 9th, 2023

 The choice of handlebars defines your riding experience more than any other single component.
-From leisurely cruiser bars to aero racing bars, there’s an incredible range, but they all broadly fall into three categories.
+There’s an incredible range of handlebar types, but they all broadly fall into three categories.

 Swept-back, drop, and flat bars are all used for multiple purposes.

-But for practical scenarios—like commuting—what are you going to happiest with?
+But for utilitarian needs, like commuting, what are you going to happiest with?

 This article might contain affiliate links.
 As a member of programs including Amazon Associates, I earn from qualifying purchases.